 The British people have no desire to breed only one description of politicians; on the contrary, they well know the advantages they have derived by political controversies.
-They to speak his mind, and, if in power, openly to legislate as he may think best.
-In language and in conduct they liberally allow the expression or the action of almost any thing; but they can't bear double dealing-they don't like what they term "foul play"-they abominate hypocrisy: and thus though thousands of voices would have greeted the arrival in this country of their bitterest enemy, "Napoleon," the Emperor of Republicanism, yet the flesh of every honest man among us creeps when he thinks of that cringing, perfidious, "cage-defer" adviser of monarchy-MARSHAL NEY.
+They tolerate-nay, they even encourage-every man to speak his mind, and, if in power, openly to legislate as he may think best.
+In language and in conduct they liberally allow the expression or the action of almost any thing; but they can't bear double dealing-they don't like what they term "foul play"-they abominate hypocrisy: and thus, though thousands of voices would have greeted the arrival in this country of their bitterest enemy, "Napoleon," the Emperor of Republicanism, yet the flesh of every honest man among us creeps when he thinks of that cringing, perfidious, "cage-de-fer" adviser of monarchy-MARSHAL NEY.

-But when Sir Robert Peel reflects how numerous of late years have been the sudden changes in his colonial principles-when he calls to mind that, previous to the death of William IV., he as strongly supported the loyal party in Canada as he has lately rewarded the rebels-that he as strongly supported the Protestant establishment in those colonies as he has since opposed it-that, when out of office, he as strongly approved of the capture of the Caroline, as since his accession to power he has approved of the

-Queen's apology for it; it might truly be asked of him by his best friend, "Even if your party were again to place confidence in you, can you, after the many instances in your colonial policy in which you have suddenly changed your mind, place any confidence in yourself?
-Can you feel sure that you will not vote in favour of every one of those Colonial questions to which up to this moment you have declared yourself to be resolutely and conscientiously opposed; and on the other hand, can you feel certain that you will not suddenly veer round and oppose, with all your power, the very measures you are now advocating?
-And lastly, are you quite sure that when the melancholy intelligence shall reach this country, that in consequence of the system of misgovernment I have humbly endeavoured to describe, Her Majesty's splendid North American Colonies have been severed by rebellion from the British Crown, you will not, in your place in Parliament, as the leader of the Conservatives, instantly rise to declare-'that in approving of these measures, you had no wish to rob others of the credit justly due to them; -that with reference to the Honourable Lord opposite (Lord John Russell), as with reference to yourself, neither is the party which is justly entitled to this credit; -that there has been a combination of parties, and that that combination, and the influence of Government, have led to this ultimate success;-but that the name which ought to be associated with the success of these measures is not the name of the noble Lord, nor is it your own (cheers);-that the names which ought to be, and will be, associated with the success of these measures, are the names of men who, acting, you believe, with pure and disinterested motives, have, with untiring energy-by appeals to reason (cheers)enforced their necessity with an eloquence the more to be admired, because it was unaffected and unadorned (cheers); that the names which ought to be associated with the success of those measures are the names of Louis JOSEPH PAPINEAU and WILLIAM LYON McKEN-ZIE (loud and protracted cheering)?"
+But when Sir Robert Peel reflects how numerous, of late years, have been the sudden changes in his colonial principles-when he calls to mind that, previous to the death of William IV., he as strongly supported the loyal party in Canada as he has lately rewarded the rebels that he as strongly supported the religious establishment in those colonies as he has since opposed it-that, when out of office, he as strongly approved of the capture of the Caroline, as since his accession to power he has approved of the queen's apology for it; it might truly be asked of him by his best friend, "Even if your party were again to place confidence in you, can you, after the many instances in your colonial policy in which you have suddenly changed your mind, place any confidence in yourself?
+Can you feel sure that you will not vote in favor of every one of those colonial questions to which, up to this moment, you have declared yourself to be resolutely and conscientiously opposed; and, on the other hand, can you feel certain that you will not suddenly veer round and oppose, with all your power, the very measures you are now advocating?
+And lastly, are you quite sure that when the melancholy intelligence shall reach this country, that, in consequence of the system of misgovernment I have humbly endeavored to describe, her majesty's splendid North American colonies have been severed, by rebellion, from the British crown, you will not, in your place in Parliament, as the leader of the Conservatives, instantly rise to declare-'that, in approving of these measures, you had no wish to rob others of the credit justly due to them; -that with reference to the honorable lord opposite (Lord John Russell), as with reference to yourself, neither is the party which is justly entitled to this credit; that there has been a combination of parties, and that that combination, and the influence of government, have led to this ultimate success; but that the name which ought to be associated with the success of these measures is not the name of the noble lord, nor is it your own (cheers); that the names which ought to be, and will be, associated with the success of these measures, are the names of men who, acting, I believe, with pure and disinterested motives, have, with untiring energy-by appeals to reason (cheers)-enforced their necessity with an eloquence now to be admired, because it was unaffected and unadorned (cheers); that the names which ought to be associated with the success of those measures are the names of Jos.
+L. Papineau and WILLIAM L. McKenzie (loud and protracted cheering)."